akaday/tracker/README.md

 ## Features

-- Display the current position and trajectory of objects (SGP4 prediction model).
+- **Position and trajectory**: Displays the current positions and trajectories of objects using the SGP4 model.
-- Display detailed information of objects.
+- **Detailed information**: Provides comprehensive details about the selected object.
-- Update TLE via the Internet.
+- **Automatic updates**: Updates orbital elements automatically via the internet.

 ## License